-variable linked to performance and risk profile: it aims to address the performance of individuals towards business objectives - through the connection between incentives and objectives of the Group, Company or Business / Function and individuals both from a quantitative and qualitative point of view, over a multi-year period - and to create sustainable value on a medium-long term horizon consistent with the risk profile defined for the Company.
+variable linked to performance and risk profile: it aims to address the performance of individuals towards business objectives - through the connection between incentives and objectives at Generali Investments Holding S.p.A. ("GIH"), Company or Business / Function and individual levels, both from a quantitative and qualitative point of view, over a multi-year period - and to create sustainable value on a medium-long term horizon consistently with the risk profile defined for the Company.